-Comparing intervals using the mathematical ratio
+Comparing Intervals using the Math Ratio

 We will use the mathematical ratio to compare two major thirds.
 For the first third we will use Pythagorean tuning and for the other we will use just intonation (see this article for information on the different tuning systems).
 In the following table we see the frequencies of the notes and calculate the mathematical ratio of each interval: